 Ideal Food For Camping: 17 Delicious recipes

-There are so many fantastic camping food ideas for you to try on your next big trip!
+There are many fantastic camping food ideas for you on your next big trip!
 Breakfast, dinner, and snacks can taste great in the wilderness with a little extra planning and creativity.
-These foods are ideal for camping because they're quick to prepare and cook, travel well, and most importantly, tasty.
+These foods are ideal for camping because they’re quick to prepare and cook, travel well, and, most importantly, tasty.

 Grilled Tuna Melts

 This basic comfort food is easy to make over the campfire and is bound to hit the spot.

 - Mix tuna and mayo in a bowl.

 - Add a little pizazz to your tuna by adding chopped celery, spices, fennel, carrots, etc., or leave it plain and simple!

 - Throw a little butter or oil in your frying pan and add a slice of bread.